georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 all of which are far too obscure to be Wordle answers.

-The ``GUESS=SCORE`` notation is intended to be clear to read and easier to write than Greens and Yellows.
+The ``GUESS=SCORE`` notation is intended to be clear to read and also easier to write than Greens and Yellows.
 For example:

 .. raw:: html